KonstantinMack/fussball_vorhersagen/README.rst

 Description
 ===========

 This project started as my final project for a data science bootcamp.
-The Jupyter-Notebook with the presentation (presentation.ipynb) can be found in the folder "src".
+The Jupyter-Notebook with the presentation (PRESENTATION.ipynb) can be found in the folder "src".

 I use various machine learning and deep learning techniques in this project to create football prediction models.